 The institutions that collaborated with us by lending us artefacts for the exhibition are the following:

 National Gallery – Alexandros Soutsos Museum, Benaki Museum / Gkikas Gallery, Telloglion institute of Art A.U.Th., Municipal Gallery of Thessaloniki, Cast Museum A.U.Th.
 French School at Athens, Alpha Bank Coin Collection.

 The exhibition has a musical score from the soundscapes of Dimitris Bakas, entiltled: “copying the archetype”.
 It is a musical environment that frames the exhibition, based on the ontological dimension of copying.

 Two videos inspired by the exhibition’s theme accompany the exhibits, entitled, “ANTIQUITY INSPIRES” and “ALEXANDER THE GREAT: THE ETERNAL PROTOTYPE”, complement the exhibition and show how Greek antiquity became the prototype and inspiration for European, and subsequently world art.

-Special educational programmes for children will be offered throughout the duration of the exhibition and a specially-designed engraving workshop for adults.
-The programme will be conducted by the Museum in cooperation with the artist-engraver, Kyriaki Fotiadou.
-Through the exhibition artefacts, the participants will be acquainted with the notion of multiple copying in ancient Greek art and will be able to experience all stages of engraving, from the initial stage and the inking, to the final printing.
+Special educational programmes for children are offered throughout the duration of the exhibition and a specially-designed engraving workshop for adults.
+The programme is conducted by the Museum in cooperation with the artist-engraver, Kyriaki Fotiadou.
+Through the exhibition artefacts, the participants get acquainted with the notion of multiple copying in ancient Greek art and experience all stages of engraving, from the initial stage and the inking, to the final printing.